Biography November 2022

-Kristopher S. Gerardi is a financial economist and senior adviser in the research department of the Federal Reserve Bank of Atlanta.
-Dr. Gerardi received his doctorate in economics in 2008 from Boston University and his bachelor's degree in economics and physics in 2002 from Hamilton College, in Clinton, New York.
-He has published papers in several leading economics and finance journals, including the Journal of Political Economy, Journal of Finance, Journal of Monetary Economics, and Journal of Urban Economics.
-Dr. Gerardi's research on the origins of the subprime mortgage crisis has appeared in several scholarly journals including the Proceedings of the National Academy of Sciences, and has been featured in the Economist, New York Times, Boston Globe, and many other major media outlets.
-He is currently the associate editor of the Journal of Monetary Economics, serves on the editorial board of the Journal of Urban Economics, and is a member of the board of directors of the American Real Estate and Urban Economics Association (AREUEA).
+Kristopher S. Gerardi is a financial economist and senior policy adviser in the Research Department of the Federal Reserve Bank of Atlanta.
+Dr. Gerardi received his doctorate in economics in 2008 from Boston University and his bachelor's degree in economics and physics in 2002 from Hamilton College in Clinton, New York.
+He has published papers in several leading economics and finance journals, including the Journal of Political Economy, Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Monetary Economics, and Journal of Urban Economics.
+Dr. Gerardi's research on the origins of the subprime mortgage crisis has appeared in several scholarly journals including the Proceedings of the National Academy of Sciences and has been featured in the Economist, New York Times, Boston Globe, and many other major media outlets.
+He is currently the coeditor of the Journal of Urban Economics, serves on the editorial board of the Journal of Housing Economics, and is a member of the board of directors of the American Real Estate and Urban Economics Association.

 Atlanta Fed Working Papers